Digital Marketing Mistakes You Cannot Afford to Make

 If you reach out early enough and collaborate, you can get much more impact for your money.
 You may even be able to spend less and achieve more.

-Don’t Overspend on Technology, But Skimp on Resources
+Don’t Overspend on Technology and Skimp on Resources